tropicalfpv/the-tropicalist/README.md

 The Frame is a perfect X configuration, has 5mm arms, and is designed for up to 5.1in props.
 It has enough space for analog and digital builds and it's designed to carry a camera on top, as well as a 4s-6s battery.

 For the Frame to perform at its best, is expected that fabrication using 3K plain matte carbon, from a good supplier is used.
-In all tests, the best-performing carbon fiber plates were from Sunlike (please send files to quote to info@sunlikecc.com).
 If you are using other composites or materials be aware that it can be extremely poor on performance, since the materials' mechanical properties are key in this design.

 ## Scientific-Based Research
 The Tropicalist Frame is based on scientific research to approach a feasible, high-frequency resonant frame.
 It is also tested in Structural FEA Analysis Software (such as Ansys Mechanical) before being released.
 All major changes should include a FEA Analysis and field testing prior to being considered a new release under the main branch.
 If you want to consider collaborating on this project, [please follow the guidelines here for contributing][2], and our step-by-step process to have PRs accepted.
 We do this to guarantee the highest standard in design quality and best practices, so users and the community can rely on a frame without being super nerds about mechanical aspects.
 They just trust, and that´s enough :)